Two students talking with a professor in an ASU classroom.

 • Receives a tuition scholarship - award based on endowment payout.

 • Works in four prosecuting offices during the one-year fellowship period.
-The offices include the City of Phoenix Prosecutor’s Office, the Maricopa County Attorney’s Office, the Arizona Attorney General’s Office, and the U.S. Attorney’s Office of Arizona.
+The offices include the City of Phoenix Prosecutor’s Office, the Maricopa County Attorney’s Office, the Arizona Attorney General’s Office, and the U.S. Attorney’s Office of Arizona (if available).

 • Earns a total of 12 credits - six graded credits for fall and six pass/fail credits in spring.